J. Reuben Clark: Apostleship

-After Grant's death, Clark and McKay were also first and second counselors, respectively, to George Albert Smith.
-However, when Smith died and McKay became church president, he surprised some by choosing Clark as his second counselor, with Stephen L Richards as first counsel.
-McKay cited Richards's longer tenure as an apostle as the only reason for not making Clark his first counselor, and Clark's leadership style clashed with McKay's way of doing things.
+After Grant's death in 1945, Clark and McKay were also first and second counselors, respectively, to George Albert Smith.
+However, when Smith died in 1951 and McKay became church president, he surprised some by choosing Clark as his second counselor, with Stephen L Richards as first counselor.
+McKay cited the longer tenure of Richards as an apostle as the only reason for not making Clark his first counselor, although Clark's leadership style also clashed with McKay's way of doing things.
 It was upon being sustained as second counselor in a general conference that Clark famously remarked, "In the service of the Lord, it is not where you serve but how.
 In the Church of Jesus Christ of Latter-day Saints, one takes the place to which one is duly called, which place one neither seeks nor declines."
 Clark was returned to the position of first counselor after Richards died in 1959.
 Although he served in that capacity until his death on October 6, 1961, McKay excluded Clark from much of the decision-making.

 In the 1950s, while serving as second counselor in the First Presidency, Clark was able to see two major religious works he had been working on for several years published.
-In 1954, Our Lord of the Gospels a deep study of the life of Jesus Christ was brought to publication, with Thomas S. Monson serving as the representative of Deseret Book in the publishing project.
+In 1954, Our Lord of the Gospels, a deep study of the life of Jesus Christ, was brought to publication, with Thomas S. Monson serving as the representative of Deseret Book in the publishing project.
 In 1956, Clark's work Why the King James Version, advocating continued use of the King James Bible by the church, was published.

 Clark was closely involved with most of the administrative innovations of the church while he was in the First Presidency.
 He was involved especially in advocating for regional priesthood councils.